soundpress/RulesOfNYC/docs/c26/index.rst

       D. "Industrial use," also known as manufacturing use, is the land use category that shall only be considered for the primary purpose of manufacturing, production, fabrication or assembly processes and ancillary services.
 Industrial use does not include any recreational component.

    3. The Office may approve a remedial program that relies upon no restrictions on use (unrestricted use) or on a range of restrictions on use (restricted uses).
 The Office may also consider area-wide or city-wide restrictions on use in approval of a remedial program.
-The following hierarchy represents the range from a less restrictive to a more restrictive land use: [ALP S-001]
+The following hierarchy represents the range from a less restrictive to a more restrictive land use:

       A. residential;